ColleenHughes/starter-academic-CSH/content/authors/admin/_index.md

 - Aging, older adulthood
 - Functional neuroimaging and brain networks

+# Education to show in About widget
 education:
+  courses:
-  - PhD in Psychology
+  - course: PhD in Psychology
+    institution: Indiana University
-    Indiana University, 2020
+    year: 2020
-  - BA in Psychology, minor in Neurosciences
+  - course: BA in Psychology, minor in Neurosciences
-    St. Mary's College of Maryland, 2013
+    institution: St. Mary's College of Maryland
+    year: 2013

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the